 He'll incentivize multinational corporations to bring back trillions.

-He's not going to fire coal miners and put coal companies out of business, and he's going to push America towards energy independence.
+He's not going to fire coal miners and put coal companies out of business.

-He's going to push for education to be sent back to the States.
+He's going to push for education to be sent back to the states.

-So there'll be less competition for work and so that Americans will be more secure.
+And by the way, he's going to build that wall so there'll be less competition for work and so that Americans will be more secure.

 Anyway, Jim Jordan, who is the chairman of the Freedom Caucus, Ohio Congressman, is Ohio going for Trump?